sandyol55/Ropey-Cam/README.md

 In the lower left the Thunar file manager is accessing the Videos subdirectory on the remote Pi3 via the network samba share.
 (Using a separate file manager from the inbuilt pcmanfm allows the thumbnail icon sizes to be increased without affecting the desktop).

+And on the right is the browser, showing an image from the camera while it is being pointed at the browsing computer's screen - with a stopwatch in the foreground.

-And on the right is a browser image showing the latency between a stopwatch in the foreground and in the background, it's image after captured, processed and passed through the browser stream and displayed.
+The difference between the stopwatch time in the foreground, and the background - earlier - image of the stopwatch that has been captured, processed, passed through the network to the browser and displayed, is a measure of the system latency.
 The latency of 170ms is in the mid-range of the values seen in this particular configuration, which were typically in the 150 to 190 ms range.

 ### Acknowledgements